Updated June 2, 2026

 Entrepreneur's editorial focus sits at the intersection of leadership, operations, and growth strategy.
 The publication is less interested in big-picture business philosophy and more interested in the mechanics: how you restructured your sales motion, what the data showed when you ran a pricing experiment, why the hiring framework you built cut bad-fit turnover in half.
 Real, specific, transferable insight from a verifiable practitioner is the editorial gold standard.

-The pitch format matters as much as the content.
-A strong Entrepreneur pitch is three to four sentences: the specific topic, the angle (why it is counterintuitive or timely), one sentence establishing your credibility to write it, and a proposed headline.
-Editors at Entrepreneur process pitches fast.
-A pitch that requires three paragraphs of context before getting to the point is a pitch that gets skipped.
+Much of an executive's published work in Entrepreneur runs through the Entrepreneur Leadership Network, the publication's contributor program, rather than a traditional cold pitch to an editor.
+Either way, how you frame the idea matters as much as the content.
+A strong proposal is tight: the specific topic, the angle (why it is counterintuitive or timely), one line establishing your credibility to write it, and a working headline.
+A submission that requires several paragraphs of context before getting to the point is one that tends to get skipped.

 Building the Piece Once You Have an Assignment

-Entrepreneur articles typically run 800 to 1,200 words.
+Entrepreneur articles tend to be concise — often well under a thousand words.
 The structure that performs best leads with a specific, surprising opening — a statistic, an anecdote, or a direct challenge to conventional wisdom — then moves into the "here is what I actually did" section before closing with the transferable lesson.
-The opening is critical: Entrepreneur's digital platform tracks scroll depth, and editors know within days whether an article is holding reader attention or losing it after the headline.
+The opening is critical: digital readers decide quickly whether a piece is worth their attention, so an article that buries its point can lose the audience right after the headline.

 Voice is where most executive bylines fall flat.
 Executives are accustomed to communicating in the measured, hedged language of corporate settings.
 Entrepreneur readers respond to directness.
 If your conclusion is that most companies get their onboarding process completely wrong, say that — do not soften it into "many organizations may benefit from reevaluating their approach."
 Readers trust directness.
 They discount hedging as a signal that the writer does not actually believe what they are saying.